Owen Miller Player Props: Brewers vs. Giants

-The Milwaukee Brewers, including Owen Miller and his .625 slugging percentage in past 10 games, including six extra-base hits but no home run), battle starter Logan Webb and the San Francisco Giants at American Family Field, Saturday at 4:10 PM ET.
+The Milwaukee Brewers, including Owen Miller and his .595 slugging percentage in past 10 games, including five extra-base hits but no homers), battle starting pitcher Alex Cobb and the San Francisco Giants at American Family Field, Sunday at 2:10 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Giants.
+In his last game he had a hitless showing (0-for-2) against the Giants.

 Owen Miller Game Info & Props vs. the Giants